Framework Category

 Has your organization established and documented a formal process for identifying and incorporating opportunities into risk management discussions?

-This question assesses whether your organization has a structured approach to identify potential opportunities alongside risks, such as through SWOT analysis or similar frameworks.
+Opportunity-aware risk management is the subject, namely whether you have a documented process for surfacing opportunities alongside risks, such as through SWOT analysis.
 Having a formal process ensures that positive outcomes and strategic advantages are considered alongside threats and vulnerabilities when making risk-based decisions.

 Has your organization identified and documented stretch goals for security improvements beyond current compliance requirements?